raunov/bedtime-storyteller/README.md

 - 📚 Focuses on specific values you want to teach
 - 🎨 Adjusts story complexity based on the child's age
 - 🖊️ Powered by OpenAI's GPT-4 for creative and engaging stories
+- 📊 Stores usage statistics in a Supabase database
+- 🌟 Allows users to rate generated stories

 ## Setup